 The methodology used in this experiment is to insert frequency scaling instructions directly into the code.
-In order to make this work, a mechanism that ensures a one-to-one mapping from processes to core is needed, as each process is directly controlling the core it is running on.
+In order to make this work, a mechanism that ensures a one-to-one mapping from processes to cores is needed, as each process is directly controlling the core it is running on.
 If the process to core mapping is not one-to-one, several processes would be attempting to control one core at the same time.
 Not only would performance be compromised in this scenario, but the DVFS scheduling scheme would be contaminated.
 One way to ensure this one-to-one mapping property is to explicitly specify the number of processes to run on a single node and to guarantee the number of processes does not exceed the number of cores in a node.
 This explicit specification is possible with both MVAPICH2 and MPICH2.
 In experiments, each node is specified to run 7 or 8 MPI processes (each node has 8 cores on System G) and assigned a one-to-one mapping from processors to cores.
 The following algorithm efficiently accomplishes this, involving only one all gather communication executed by each process.

+Figure 4.
+Latency for mpi_bcast on System G.

+Figure 5.
+Latency for mpi_alltoall on System G.

 - 1. Get the size of the world communication pool, world_size. - 2.
-Get the rank r of the process in the global communication pool. - 3.
-Allocate an array of integers, machine(1:world_size), that is used to store the machine ID for each process. - 4.
-Get the physical machine ID the process r is running on, and set machine (r) equal to this ID. - 5.
-Do an all gather communication for the array 'machine'.
-That is, each process receives a copy of the full array and knows the machine ID of every process. - 6.
-Assign processes to cores.
+Get the rank r of the process in the global communication pool.

+3. Allocate an array of integers, machine(1:world_size), that is used to store the machine ID for each process.

+4. Get the physical machine ID the process r is running on, and set machine(r) equal to this ID.

+5. Do an all gather communication for the array 'machine'.
+That is, each process receives a copy of the full array and knows the machine ID of every process.

+6. Assign processes to cores.
 If process i is running on machine j, find its relative rank k among all the processes that are running on machine j, then assign the kth core on machine j to process i.